SavioCAT/Group_Project_ESP32_IoT_HW/README.md

 ## Abstract

-<p>The main objective of this project was to design a ESP32 network, in order to recover environmental data.
-In our network we have one master and 4 slaves who are transmitting temperature and humidity data throught ESP-NOW protocol to the master.
-The main purpose of using this protocol was to make a simple, reliable and energy efficient network.</p>
+<p>The main objective of this project was to design an ESP32 network to recover environmental data.
+In our network, we have one master and four slaves that transmit temperature and humidity data via the ESP-NOW protocol to the master.
+The main purpose of using this protocol was to make a simple, reliable and energy-efficient network.</p>

 ## Code

-<p>In our code implementation we used a master-slave model.
-Where each slave node sends periodical updates about its data to the master node.
-Each slave node has an identical program except for its identifier.
-The master centralizes all environmental data and displays it in series and send it to the MQTT broker.
-Communication between slave and master use the ESP-NOW protocol, enabling fast, low-power transmission.</p>
+<p>In our code implementation, we used a master-slave model.
+Where each slave node sends periodical updates about its data to the master node, each slave node has an identical program except for its identifier.
+The master centralises all environmental data and displays it in series, and sends it to the MQTT broker.
+Communication between slave and master uses the ESP-NOW protocol, enabling fast, low-power transmission.</p>

 <ul>
     <li>Master node</li>